Celts to the Crèche

 Bede describes Æthelburga as “upright in life and constantly planning for the needs of her community”.
 He also said that she “established an excellent form of monastic rule and discipline there.”
 During her tenure, the plague was virulent and Bede has two stories of how Æthelburga and the Community of Barking dealt with the many members who died.

 Place of Resurrection: Bede records a vision by a nun of Barking named Tortgyth (also known as Theorigitha) who was the mistress of the novices at the Abbey.
 She saw a body wrapped in a shroud being taking to heaven pulled up by golden cords.
-She realized that it was someone from their Community.
+She sensed that it was someone from their Community.
 A few days later Æthelburga died (c686) and they realized that the vision was about their Abbess.
 She was buried at Barking.
 Interestingly, three years later, Tortgyth received a vision of Æthelburga and said, “I am so glad that you have come; you are most welcome.”
 Tortgyth learned from the vision that she was soon to die, and her death came only a day later.

 Æthelburga’s Successor: Abbess Æthelburga was succeeded by Hildelith.
 It was to Hildelith and nine of her nuns that Aldhelm, Abbot of Malmesbury dedicated his Latin prose work, De Virginitate, a lengthy treatise on the merits of the virgin life.
 Aldhelm praised the women at Barking for their education, but berated them for golden embroidered headbands.
 Aldhelm wrote in very highbrow Latin and he obviously knew that the nuns of Barking were well educated and could understand his letters.